Airwallex vs Equalsmoney Comparison for UK Businesses

 Looking for a new business account?
 You might want to consider a digital solution.

-App-first banking has rapidly increased in popularity over the last few years, with around 12.6 million British people using a digital-only bank account.
-This number is expected to surge to 22.6 million by 2028.¹
+App-first banking has rapidly increased in popularity over the last few years, with around 21.5 million British people using a digital-only bank account in 2024.
+This is around 40% of the UK population.¹

 There are a growing number of digital banks out there, many offering dedicated solutions for businesses as well as personal customers.